NBS8490 : Business in Action

 Teaching Rationale And Relationship

-The series of lectures in semester one prepares students to undertake the major business challenges with our business partners in semester two.
-In this way the relevant theory will be covered and students will develop a ‘toolkit’ to enable them to undertake the diagnosis and problem solving that is required of them both when working with our business partners and as a module outcome.
+The series of lectures in semester one prepares you to undertake the major business challenges presented by a range of business learning partner organisations (LPOs) in semester two.
+In this way relevant theory will be covered previously, recapped as appropriate in this module and you will also develop a ‘toolkit’ of skills to enable you to undertake the diagnosis and problem solving that is required of you when working with our business partners and as a module outcome.

 Assessment Methods